Kara Lawson: Broadcasting career

 Lawson began her broadcasting career while still playing in the WNBA.
 She served as a studio analyst for the Sacramento Kings, and worked her way up to working in a variety of NBA and WNBA broadcast roles for ESPN.
 On January 12, 2007, she was the first woman to work as a nationwide broadcast analyst for an NBA game, when the New Orleans Hornets took on the Washington Wizards.

 In 2017, Lawson was named the primary television game analyst for the Washington Wizards, replacing longtime analyst Phil Chenier as full-time host.
 She is one of the first primary female TV analysts for an NBA team, joining Sarah Kustok of the Brooklyn Nets.

 In 2021, Lawson was a commentator for women's basketball at the 2020 Summer Olympics.

 Coaching career

 On June 27, 2019, the Boston Celtics of the National Basketball Association (NBA) announced that Lawson would join the team as an assistant coach.
 During her tenure as assistant coach in the 2019–20 season, Lawson worked closely with Marcus Smart, a defensive-minded point guard, as a shooting coach.

 On July 11, 2020, it was announced that Lawson was hired as the head coach of the Duke Blue Devils women's basketball team.
+She brought on Winston Gandy, Tia Jackson, and Beth Cunningham as assistant coaches.
 Her first season as head coach lasted four games after the decision to end the season in late December 2020 due to concerns over the COVID-19 pandemic.

+In the 2020 Summer Olympics, Lawson coached the USA team to a gold medal in the 3x3 basketball, defeating China 18–15 in the title match.
+In February 2024, she was announced as the assistant coach for the USA Women's Olympic Basketball Team.

+Lawson credits Pat Summitt with teaching her how to hold players accountable as a coach.